 When you start building your business, you may find some terms called ‘fixed asset’ and ‘asset depreciation’ without really grasping what it means, especially if you’re a layman in accounting.

-Apparently, if you do not try to comprehend and actually practice the theory in your business, something dreadful will occur in your business operation.
+Apparently, if you decide to ignore these terms in your business, something dreadful will affect your business operation.

 What Is Fixed Asset?

-Fixed assets are the tangible assets that a company owns and used more than a year to obtain profits.
-Fixed assets mean that you do not plan to cash the thing you own for business purposes.
+Fixed assets are the tangible assets that a company owns and used for more than a year to obtain profits.
+They are not for sale.

 When you own a fixed asset, any cost during its usage does not represent a cash transaction but in the balance sheet, it plays an important role.

 Therefore, a fixed asset does not have any immediate effect on your profit.

 Read more about fixed assets here.

 What is Depreciation?

-Depreciation is an accounting method that allocates the cost of fixed assets during its time of use and describes the declining value of the asset from the time since you purchased it.
+Depreciation is an accounting method that allocates the cost of fixed assets during their usage period and describes the declining value of the asset from the time since you purchased it.

 For example, you have a car for your business operations.
 The car is a fixed asset.
 You can use this asset for years.
 However, due to several factors such as physical damage, declining economic value, and time, this car loses its productivity from time to time.

 This is what asset depreciation is.

-Depreciation is an expense in the company’s profit and loss in a year according to the estimation of fixed asset usability that has been used during the utilization period.
+Depreciation is stated as an expense in the company’s balance sheet, according to the estimation of fixed asset usability that has been used during the utilization period.
 For example, there is an expense for maintenance from the first time it was purchased until it lost its utilization.

 It means that this expense has deduced the net profit.